-A single ticket sold in Simpsonville, South Carolina, took last month’s headline-grabbing, $1.5 billion Mega Millions jackpot.
+A single ticket sold in Simpsonville, South Carolina, took October’s headline-grabbing, $1.5 billion Mega Millions jackpot.
 But the winner has yet to claim the prize.
 What happens to the money if no one ever does?

 The states that participate get their money back and spend it how they want.
 Some put it toward education, others toward taxes or infrastructure or law enforcement.
 Many put it in a pot for future prizes and promotions.